Bryce Canyon National Park | Hage Photo

 Get up bright and early for a four-hour drive south to the exquisite Bryce Canyon National Park.
 It's hard to imagine a more otherworldly landscape, and with any luck the famous "hoodoo" rock formations will be capped with brilliant glittering snow.

-From the park's central "Bryce Canyon City," there's an entire network of hiking trails and paths of varying degrees of length and difficulty –– but all are beautiful.
+Inside the park there's an entire network of hiking trails and paths of varying degrees of length and difficulty –– but all are beautiful.
 We recommend the Navajo Loop and Queen's Garden Trail as a moderate-length hike that gives a great sampler of the landscape.
 You can sign up for a guided snowshoe tour at the Visitor Center.
 Snowshoeing is beginner-friendly and a gorgeous way to tour the park –– all you have to do is walk, and you'll float on the snow's surface.

-Bryce Canyon is also a designated International Dark Sky Park, which means the stargazing is unbelievable and, as one of nine such parks in Utah, the greatest number on Earth, might be the best place to see and contemplate the universe.
+Bryce Canyon is also a designated International Dark Sky Park, which means the stargazing is unbelievable.
 For a guided stargazing evening, inquire at the ranger station about the latest astronomy and night sky programs.

 Where to Stay